 If the fig tree is in a container, make sure to water daily in warm weather and twice daily in hot weather to prevent fig tree fruit drop.

 Lack of Pollination Causes Fig Tree Fruit Drop

 Another reason for when a fig tree won’t produce fruit or the fruit falls off is lack of pollination.
 Typically, if there is a lack of pollination, the fig fruit will fall off while it is still very small, as the tree has no reason to grow them larger since they will not produce seeds without proper pollination.

 Again, this is a problem that occurs most commonly in container grown trees that may be isolated from pollinating insects.
-To correct this fig tree problem, be sure to place your fig tree in a place where wasps, bees and other pollinating insects can get to the tree.
+To correct this fig tree problem, be sure to place your fig tree in a place where wasps, bees, and other pollinating insects can get to it.

 If you suspect that lack of pollination is causing fig fruit falling off in an outdoor tree, pesticides may be the culprit.
 Since many pesticides kill all insects, beneficial or not, make sure not to use pesticides so that you do not inadvertently kill the pollinating insects for the fig tree.

 Fig tree diseases such as fig mosaic, leaf spot, and pink limb blight may cause dropping figs as well.
 Making sure that the tree receives proper watering, fertilizing, and general care will help keep the tree healthy and will help prevent disease and the fig drop that occurs with these diseases.